 "What cities make your top five list?".
 A question Jake and I play around with all the time.
-When someone asks for my favorite destination, I always give them my top 5.

-Florence, Italy has been in my top 5 for the last 12 years.
+Florence, Italy has been in my top 5 for the last 14 years.

-It's small enough to be walkable and not overwhelming, boasts some of the best food on this planet, and radiates charm and culture.
+Florence is small enough to be walkable and not overwhelming, boasts some of the best food on this planet, and radiates charm and culture.

-Keep coming back or subscribe to my newsletters as I will continue to write more detailed blog posts about this breathtaking Renaissance city.
-It's one of my most revisited cities after all, so I have a lot to talk about!
+Keep coming back or subscribe to my newsletters as I'll continue to write more detailed blog posts about this breathtaking Renaissance city.

 The best time to visit Florence Italy